Vision-Based Mobile App GUI Testing: A Survey: Automation-Assisted Manual GUI Testing

 \subsection{GUI Test Report Analysis}

-In the complete testing process, the test report serves as the final phase, providing testing professionals with detailed information about test coverage, errors, and defects.
-Testers need to base their subsequent actions on the content of the report.
+In the complete testing process, test reports serve as the final phase, providing testing professionals with detailed data about test coverage, errors, \etc Testers need to base their subsequent actions on the content of the report.
 Therefore, analysis and understanding of the report are of utmost importance.
 This part examines research on test report analysis in recent years, encompassing techniques such as deduplicating reports, prioritizing report hierarchies, and comprehending visual and textual information within reports.
 These advancements enable testing practitioners to swiftly capture critical information from test reports, thus reducing significant manual effort.

-Test report analysis is a crucial phase in the GUI testing process, involving a detailed examination and interpretation of test results, error information, coverage data, and other relevant metrics.
 Through test report analysis, the testing team and stakeholders responsible for software quality gain profound insights into the app status, including identified defects, test coverage levels, and the number of passed test cases.
 This process aids in the early detection of potential issues, guides decision-making, optimizes testing strategies, and provides strong support for app improvements, ultimately ensuring the delivery of high-quality apps.